 The programme of collective worship will take account of the main features of the religious calendar, school and British values including the dispositions of our Super Learning Hero Characters as well as school events.
 Collective worship will generally be led by the staff of the school and sometimes by a local minister or charity e.g. SPLASH.
 On alternate Fridays, classes choose a photograph/image as part of our work on 'Curious, Questioning Quinn' to encourage children to ask questions and discuss topical, spiritual, moral and social events or news.
 Every other Friday, children and teachers share their love of literature in a variety of ways.
-Three out of five of our assemblies are whole-school, two assemblies each week are key stage based, with EYFS pupils joining KS1 pupils.
-Each assembly should last 15 minutes
+Each assembly should last 15 minutes.

-Monday 8.55am Celebration Assembly (Headteacher: Mrs Norton) Tuesday 10.30am EYFS/KS1 Assembly (EYFS/KS1 teaching staff on rota) • KS2 Singing Assembly (Mrs Hopkins) Wednesday 10.30pm EYFS/KS1 Singing Assembly(Mrs Hopkins) KS2 Assembly (Mr Penty) Thursdav 10.30am Assembly (Headteacher: Mrs Norton) Photo of the Fortnight/Celebration of Reading (English Friday 10.30am Leader/teaching staff)
+Monday 8.55am Celebration Assembly (Headteacher: Mrs Norton) Tuesday 10.30am Whole School Assembly (Class teacher led) Wednesday 10.30am Whole School Assembly (Class teacher led) Thursday 10.30am Whole School Singing Assembly (Music coordinator led) Friday 10.30am Photo of the Fortnight/Celebration of Reading (English Leader/ class teacher)